BrunoTerra97/nestjs-dependency-injection-issue-example/README.md

 ## This is a repository to reproduce a dependecy injection error in nestjs unit tests

+### The complete issue on this [stackoverflow link](https://stackoverflow.com/questions/77090192/nestjs-is-not-injecting-repository-dependency-when-testing-using-test-createtest)

 ### This repository has two branches
 - `main` -> Contains the dependency injection issue
 - `working-tests-with-inject-decorator` -> Contains the workaround to make it work